sahil-ingle/Python-DSA/README.md

 - `Searching Algorithms`: Provides code for various searching algorithms such as linear search, binary search, interpolation search, and others.

-- `Dynamic Programming`: Contains implementations of algorithms and solutions using dynamic programming techniques.

-- `Miscellaneous`: Contains utility functions, common algorithms, or miscellaneous data structures that don't fit into any specific category.

 ## Getting Started

 To use the code in this repository, you can clone the repository to your local machine: